Elizabeth Aselage, Specialist, Patient Advocacy & Discovery & Translational R&D, Retrophin, Inc.

 Pat J. Morin, PhD, Executive Director, Strategic Alliances, Abramson Cancer Center, University of Pennsylvania

 I have dedicated my career to cancer research, first as an active research scientist at National Institutes of Health (NIH) and Johns Hopkins Medicine, and more recently as a research administrator at the American Association for Cancer Research and

 Steven Pessagno, Alliance Director & Head of CoE Operations, Alliance Management Worldwide Bus Dev, GlaxoSmithKline

-for Alliance Management, and (c) works on large-scale acquisition and divestiture teams.
-Steve has held a variety of commercial and business development roles at GSK in his 18 years there, including Sales, Marketing, Commercial Operations, and New
+Excellence for Alliance Management, and (c) works on large-scale acquisition and divestiture teams.
+Steve has held a variety of commercial and business development roles at GSK in his 18 years there, including Sales, Marketing, Commercial Operations,

-Product Planning.
-In 2011, Steve participated in GSK’s PULSE volunteer partnership and leadership development program through which he worked at Alex’s Lemonade Stand Foundation, a leading pediatric cancer philanthropy based in the Philadelphia
+and New Product Planning.
+In 2011, Steve participated in GSK’s PULSE volunteer partnership and leadership development program through which he worked at Alex’s Lemonade Stand Foundation, a leading pediatric cancer philanthropy based

 Mark Ralph, Executive Director & Global Head, Contracts & Alliance Management, Boehringer Ingelheim Pharmaceuticals, Inc.

-over 10 years of experience identifying, evaluating and executing relationships with strategic outsourcing, biotechnology and academic partners.
-In addition, Mark has held strategic roles in the planning and management of budgets in the marketing
+has over 10 years of experience identifying, evaluating and executing relationships with strategic outsourcing, biotechnology and academic partners.
+In addition, Mark has held strategic roles in the planning and management of budgets in

 Timothy Salfi, Leader, US Business Development, Merck